scrapy/scrapy/docs/topics/signals.rst

     Sent when the engine schedules a :class:`~scrapy.http.Request`, to be downloaded later.

-    The signal does not support returning deferreds from its handlers.
+    This signal does not support returning deferreds from its handlers.

     :param request: the request that reached the scheduler
     :type request: :class:`~scrapy.http.Request` object